 Get the word out.

-The first step is to advertise the job opening online in a listing that describes exactly what you are looking for.
-You want your job listing to stand out from those at competing companies, so it is important to highlight why someone would want to work for your business.
+The first item on our new hire checklist is advertising the job opening online in a listing that describes what you are looking for in an employee.
+LinkedIn, Glassdoor, and Indeed are the most popular websites to consider.
+You want your job listing to stand out from competing companies, so it is essential to highlight why someone would like to work for your business.

-Phone screening can help you determine whether a candidate has the necessary competencies, experience, and interpersonal skills required of the position, and decide if they would be a good fit for your company.
+Phone screening can help you determine whether a candidate has the necessary competencies, experience, and interpersonal skills required for the position and decide if they would be a good fit for your business.
 If you screen your applicants properly, each person you invite for an in-person interview should be a promising contender.

 Doing so will allow you to be more efficient and demonstrate that you respect the candidate’s time.
 Also, keep in mind that interviews work both ways.
-After an interview, the potential candidate should have a greater understanding about the position and the company and, equally, you should gain insight on the candidate’s fit for the job.
+After an interview, the potential candidate should have a greater understanding of the position and the business, and, equally, you should gain insight into the candidate’s fit for the job.

 - Describe how you approach challenges at work.